 This early relationship with nature infused within me a deep passion to create buildings and spaces in harmony with their natural context.
 I then went on to complete a graduate diploma in architecture from the Academy of Architecture, Mumbai, and a Masters in Urban and Regional Planning from the University of Michigan, USA, where I was influenced by the work and writings of Christopher Alexander and Charles Moore.

-The façades and cladding industry in India has gone through a sea change in the past decade.
-Tell us about the latest in façade & cladding materials and technologies available in the Indian market and those used in your projects.
+Façades and cladding industry in India has gone through a sea change in the past decade.
+Tell us about the latest in façade & cladding material and technologies available in Indian market and those used in your projects?

 Yes, façades are no more treated as mere derivations of functions inside the building.
 They have now become an instrumental aspect to help accentuate buildings, enhance iconicity and make them memorable, while keeping the functionality intact; they can also develop a connection between the inside and outside nature, aiding general wellbeing.
 Today, various innovative materials are available to help design a façade that can protect a building from natural forces.